This method statement describes the method to be adopted for assessing the

 - Coarse aggregate type

-- Mass and rigidity of the specimen member being tested; flexible members give a low reading
+- Mass and rigidity of the specimen member being tested; flexible members give

 - Surface type and compaction